boots-edu/textbook/source/original/week7.md

 _An Exception _ is the process of responding to the occurrence of exceptions – anomalous or exceptional conditions at run time\.

-Exceptions are useful during programming even if we don’t handle them\.
+Exceptions are useful during programming even if we don't handle them\.

 If you throw an exception every time the inputs to your method are wrong\, or some other kind of error occurs\, and you have good tests\, you will see those errors and be able to fix them\.